• Skip to primary navigation

 · by Amanda Gajdosik

-Jump to Recipe Print Recipe
+Jump to Recipe

 This post may contain affiliate links.
 This blog generates income via ads.

 This Stovetop Mac and Cheese recipe makes the richest, creamiest, smoothest batch of mac and cheese you will ever taste!
 And it’s so simple!
 There’s no roux to make, no fancy ingredients, just classic macaroni and cheese made perfectly in one pot!
+And in less than 30 minutes!

 A small Staub cocotte is filled with a serving of creamy stovetop mac and cheese recipe.
 The bowl sits on a wooden cutting board.

 Don’t get me wrong, I love a fancy mac and cheese.
 Like this spinach artichoke version I’m obsessed with.
 But!
 Sometimes you just want a mac and cheese recipe that is so easy and so creamy, it tastes like it came out of the blue box.
-That is this recipe!
+That is this pasta recipe!
 The ultimate in homemade mac and cheese!

-Ingredients needed for this recipe:
+Ingredients needed for stovetop mac and cheese

 • Elbow Macaroni